 An UZI server certificate can be renewed using a certificate renewal application form.
 The UZI register will enclose this application form with the renewal letter.
 Only original certificate renewal application forms which have been sent out by the UZI register will be processed.
 In this form, details which are already known to the UZI register will be preprinted.

-When renewing certificates, a check must always be carried out in advance to see whether all the requirements of paragraphs 3.1 and 3.2 have been fulfilled.
+When renewing certificates, a check must always be carried out in advance to see whether all the requirements of sections 3.1 and 3.2 have been fulfilled.

-3.3.2 Renewing keys after withdrawal of the certificate

-The procedures and checks relating to renewing keys after withdrawal of the certificate are the same as those which apply to the initial registration.
+3.3.2 Identification and authentication for re-key after revocation The procedures and checks relating to renewing keys after revocation of the certificate are the same as those which apply to the initial registration.
 A new key pair is always generated when a renewal request is executed.
 If applicable, a new smart card is issued.
-See the procedure in section 3.3.1 'Routine renewal of the certificate'.
+See the procedure in section 3.3.1 'Identification and authentication for routine re-key'.

-3.4 Identification and authentication in the event of withdrawal requests
+3.4 Identification and authentication for revocation requests

-The cardholder/certificate holder or a card applicant/certificate manager can submit withdrawal requests on behalf of the subscriber.
-Withdrawal requests can be made electronically, by telephone, by email or by post.
+The cardholder/certificate holder or a card applicant/certificate manager can submit revocation requests on behalf of the subscriber.
+Revocation requests can be made electronically, by telephone, by email or by post.
 It is not possible to withdraw server certificates by telephone.

-- In the case of electronic withdrawal, identification and authentication take place on the basis of smart card number and withdrawal code.
-The withdrawal code is made available to the certificate holder in writing when the card is issued. - In the case of telephone withdrawal, identification and authentication take place on the basis of an assessment of the details present in the UZI register.
-The withdrawal applicant must at least be able to issue a number of predetermined details about the cardholder and the card involved.
-It is not possible to withdraw server certificates by telephone. - In the case of withdrawal by normal email, identification and authentication will take place on the basis of: - A withdrawal request signed by an authorised person. - Proof of the identity of the party submitting the withdrawal request.
-This proof must be submitted in the form of a copy of an identification document as referred to in the Compulsory Identification Act [Wet op de Identificatieplicht] (WID).
-The identification document must be valid on the date of the withdrawal request.
-The UZI register will archive a copy of the identification document. - The following requirement applies in the case of withdrawal by electronically signed email: - The email is signed by the person authorised to withdraw with a qualified non-repudiation certificate (as on the UZI card for care providers and named employees or another PKI government card). - The same requirements apply to a withdrawal by post as to a withdrawal by normal email.
+- In the case of electronic revocation, identification and authentication take place on the basis of smart card number and revocation code.
+The revocation code is made available to the certificate holder in writing when the card is issued. - In the case of telephone revocation, identification and authentication take place on the basis of an assessment of the details present in the UZI register.
+The revocation applicant must at least be able to issue a number of predetermined details about the cardholder and the card involved.
+It is not possible to withdraw server certificates by telephone. - In the case of revocation by normal email, identification and authentication will take place on the basis of: - A revocation request signed by an authorised person.

-This decision is taken after a risk analysis.
-The withdrawal of a server certificate can have consequences as regards connecting a subscriber to the care infrastructure.
-Because the possibility of a wrongful withdrawal is greater in the case of a telephone request than when other channels are used, the UZI register does not offer the option of withdrawing server certificates by telephone.
+This decision followed after a risk analysis.
+The revocation of a server certificate can have consequences as regards connecting a subscriber to the care infrastructure.
+Because the possibility of a wrongful revocation is greater in the case of a telephone request than when other channels are used, the UZI register does not offer the option of withdrawing server certificates by telephone.